 We also use truck drivers as experts to teach the jury what a safe truck driver should or should not have done in that particular instance and how that could have prevented the wreck.
 For example, if a driver switches lanes and crushes a car in its blind spot, what could the driver have done differently to see that driver in his blind spot?
 Could the truck driver have done a look down outside his window?
 Could the trucking company have installed additional mirrors?
 Was the driver on his phone violating the trucking rules and regulations?
 These are questions safe truck drivers will be able to shed light on.

 Why Are Trucking Cases Important To The Button Law Firm?

-We take trucking cases seriously because there are so many big trucks on the roads every day.
+We take trucking cases seriously because there are so many big trucks on the roads every day, especially in Texas.
 If they are not held accountable when the trucking company or truck driver could have prevented a serious wreck, then it will continue to get worse.
 I developed my passion for trucking cases after representing an injured truck driver.
-He told me that he wanted nothing more than a safe industry - no one wants bad apples in their industry.
+He told me that he wanted nothing more than a safe industry - no one wants bad apples in their line of work.
 I related to that and have pursued trucking cases ever since.

 If you want to know more about how we handle trucking cases or how we can help on yours, give us a call at our Dallas or Midland offices.
 Or, you can email me directly at [email protected] We are here to help because together we can make a difference.